RyanMilb/boltathon/README.md

 6. issuer provides owner with signed credential

 ## verification
-1. verifying node gets the DID document from rovider
+1. verifying node gets the DID document from provider
+### verify the owner of the credential
 2. verifying node challenges provider of document to prove they are the subject (id) in the document : "987638276 sign this message"
 3. provider signs challenge using lnd signmessage
 4. verifying node checks challenge response using lnd verifymessage
+### verify the contents of the credential
 5. verifying node checks document 'proof' attribute using lnd verifymessage
+### verify the revokable status of the credential
+6. verifying node checks that the channel is still active